JackPoulis/eight_queens_puzzle/README.txt

-The Final.c is a c programm that generates all possible solutions for the 8 queens puzzle.
+The queens8.c is a c programm that generates all possible solutions for the 8 queens puzzle.
 I wrote it long time ago when i started learning C so it's not the best implementation.

 About the puzzle: